What are false positive and false negative in information security?

 How to prevent false positive and false negative

-If your protection software generates a lot of false positives, you should send samples of the files to the solution developer or, if you have the option, add them to your whitelist.
+If you have a cybersecurity solution that generates a lot of false positives, you can send samples of the files to the solution vendor, add the files to a safe list or whitelist, or evaluate other solutions.

 False negatives tend to be more dangerous.
-The best way to avoid them is to keep your solution up-to-date, so samples of different threats are always up-to-date as well.
+Therefore, the best way to avoid them is to keep your solution up to date, so that samples of different threats also remain current.